 Changing the lives of children and youth since 1868

 The Diakon Lutheran Fund today helps to make possible the types of services it once provided.

-That’s because, as a legal entity, the Diakon Lutheran Fund is the same organization that operated the Tressler Orphans Home from 1868 through 1962 and then continued to provide and, eventually, fund programs for children, youths and families in the community.
+That’s because, as a legal entity, the Diakon Lutheran Fund is the same organization that operated the Tressler Orphans Home from 1868 through 1962 and then continued to provide and, eventually, fund programs for children, youth and families in the community.

-- Help to bring together waiting children and teens with foster and adoptive families—and then provide the supportive services necessary to make those families successful.
+- Help to bring together children and teens with foster and adoptive families—and then provide the supportive services necessary to make those families successful.